ZmicierGT/fcore/readme.md

 Fcore has a Tools API to ease a data processing routine work.
 A tools may just perform some basic calculations (like technical indicators).
 However, it may also be used for automating complex machine learning tasks including incremental learning and training a model based on datasets which do not fit in a memory.

 AI API is divided into two parts: The Classification API which allows to classify nearly every market event and The Regression API.
-As a basic example of using the Classification API you may classify if it is a good time to open a long/short position.
+As a basic example of using the Classification API you may classify if it is a good time to open/close a position.

 You need to inherit a *Classification* class and override at least two methods: *prepare* for data structures preparation and *get_buy_condition / get_sell_condition* for establishing signals.
 For example, here we are trying to estimate if the security will grow in the nearest N trading cycles (depending on a time span) based on the current fast and slow moving averages and volatility.